centrifugal/centrifugo/docs/content/server/http_api.md

 ### history

-`history` allows to get channel history information (list of last messages published into channel).
+`history` allows getting channel history information (list of last messages published into channel).

 `params` is an object with `channel` key: